0bkevin/mustafinho/AMA.md

 Hello, recruiter or technical person! :clap: **Thank you for stopping by and have interest in my profile.**

-Nowdays is realy complicated to know each other, more when you are in a interview and have all kind of feelings (anxaiety, fear...) and short time, so I decided to write this kind of AMA in where I'm interviewing myself for you to know a little about me.
+Nowadays is really complicated to know each other, more when you are in a interview and have all kind of feelings (anxiety, fear...) and short time, so I decided to write this kind of AMA in where I'm interviewing myself for you to know a little about me.

 > Each section contains 5 questions or less, the goal is to explain my technical & soft  experience as well as professional interests so that any person could get to know me in less than 5 mins.